Amazon, Berkshire, JPMorgan name Atul Gawande CEO of healthcare venture

-(Reuters) - Berkshire Hathaway Inc, Amazon.com Inc and JPMorgan Chase & Co on Wednesday named Atul Gawande, a prominent medical professor who has criticized his industry’s practices, to lead their joint healthcare company.
+(Reuters) - Well-regarded surgeon and author Atul Gawande, a critic of his industry’s medical practices, has been tapped to lead the healthcare company Amazon.com Inc, Berkshire Hathaway Inc and JPMorgan Chase & Co hope will slash costs.

-The venture will be based in Boston and operate free from profit-making incentives, the three companies said in a joint statement.
+The Boston-based venture will target the cost of serving the companies’ employees and will operate free from profit-making incentives, the three companies, which employ more than 1 million people, said in a joint statement. [nBw6xZnnQa]

-Berkshire, Amazon and JP Morgan Chase announced in January that they would form a healthcare company aimed at cutting costs for their U.S. employees.
-The move rattled shares of the healthcare supply chain, including CVS Health and Express Scripts, among others.
+Amazon, Berkshire and JPMorgan announced the venture in January, rattling shares of the healthcare supply chain, including CVS Health Corp and Express Scripts, among others.

+Amazon and its partners say they will use big-data analysis and other high-tech tools to improve care and cut wasteful spending.

-Gawande, who is also a bestselling author, practices general and endocrine surgery at Brigham and Women’s Hospital and is a professor at the Harvard T.H.
+Gawande practices general and endocrine surgery at Brigham and Women’s Hospital and is a professor at the Harvard T.H.
 Chan School of Public Health and Harvard Medical School.

-In his 2014 book “Being Mortal: Medicine and What Matters in the End,” Gawande argued against prolonging a poor quality of life for the elderly.
+In his 2014 book “Being Mortal: Medicine and What Matters in the End,” Gawande argued against prolonging a poor quality of life for the elderly and terminally ill, saying healthcare institutions often deprive people of independence and quality of life in their latter years.

+JPMorgan CEO Jamie Dimon has said he wants the joint venture to deal with the “extraordinary” spending on end-of-life care when such interventions may not help.

-Berkshire Chairman and CEO Warren Buffett, who is working on the venture with Amazon’s Jeff Bezos and JPMorgan’s Jamie Dimon, said all the candidates for the job felt they could deliver better healthcare and contain rising costs.
+Berkshire Chairman and CEO Warren Buffett, who is working on the venture with Dimon and Amazon’s Jeff Bezos, said all the candidates for the job felt they could deliver better healthcare and contain rising costs.

 “Jamie, Jeff and I are confident that we have found in Atul the leader who will get this important job done,” Buffett said in a statement.
+Gawande starts July 9.

 Buffett has described U.S. healthcare costs as a “tapeworm” on American businesses, hurting their ability to compete with rivals in other countries.
 Last month, he said the goal is to challenge the entire healthcare industry, not individual segments.

 While there is no guarantee the venture will succeed in lowering costs, Buffett said it was well-positioned to try.
-Amazon, Berkshire and JPMorgan collectively employ more than 1 million people.

 “The resistance will be unbelievable, and if we fail, at least we tried,” Buffett said last month.